Shirley MacLaine Shares How She Stayed Connected With Her Beloved Late Dog Terry In the Afterlife

 She adds that "peace and freedom are possible despite the inevitability of so-called death."

-Out on a Leash: How Terry’s Death Gave Me New Lifeis out Tuesday.
+Out on a Leash: How Terry’s Death Gave Me New Life is out Tuesday.